 Lesson 1 uses a sample project to provide an overview of the typical After Effects workflow, from creating a project to importing footage, creating a composition, applying effects, and outputting content.
-Along the way, students are introduced to the various elements of the After Effects workspace, which they'll need to understand as they proceed with the lessons in this book.
+Along the way, students are introduced to the elements of the After Effects work area, which they'll need to understand as they proceed with the lessons in this book.

-About the Adobe workspace
+About the user interface

-After Effects CS3 offers a unified user interface.
 Adobe video and audio applications provide a consistent, customizable workspace.
 Although each application has its own set of panels (such as Tools, Properties, Timeline, and so on), you move and group panels on your computer screen in the same way across products.
 The main window of a program is the application window.
-The various panels are organized in this window in an arrangement called a workspace.
+Panels are organized in this window in an arrangement called a workspace.
 The default workspace contains groups of panels as well as panels that stand alone.

-You customize a workspace by arranging the panels, usually by dragging them, in the layout that best suits your style of working.
+You customize a workspace by arranging the panels, usually by dragging them, into the layout that best suits your style of working.
 You can create and save several custom workspaces for different tasks-for example, one for editing and one for previewing.

-You can drag panels to new locations, move panels into or out of a group, place panels alongside each other, and undock a panel so that it floats in a new window above the application window.
+You can drag panels to new locations, move panels into or out of a group, place panels alongside each other, and undock a panel so that it floats in a new window in front of the application window.
 As you rearrange panels, the other panels resize automatically to fit the window.
 You can use floating windows to create a workspace more like those in previous versions of Adobe applications, or to place panels on multiple monitors.